grafana/grafana/docs/sources/administration/team-management/index.md

 ## Delete a team

 Delete a team when you no longer need it.
 This action permanently deletes the team and removes all team permissions from dashboards and folders.
+This task requires that you have organization administrator permissions.

 To delete a team: